SAP-samples/btp-cf-multitenant-extension/subscribe/create-subscriber-subaccount/README.md

-# Tenant Provisioning
-Once the multitenant application is deployed, the tenant provisioning process is initiated.

-Tenant provisioning is a process that allows the tenant to be created and configured.
-Here each tenant refers to individual subscribers/customers.

-## Create Subaccount
+# Create a Customer Subaccount
-The tenant provisioning process is initiated by the administrator.
-The **subscriber subaccount** is created inside the global account with the **same region where the application is deployed**.
-A multitenant deployed in a region for example **us-east-1** will create a subaccount in the **us-east-1** region.
-In any other region the multienant application will not be visible.

-## Creating the subaccount.
-The subaccount creation requires a global account to be pre-created with multitenant applicaiton already deployed.
-Once you are in the global account.
-Follow the below steps.
-1. Click on `Create`.
-It's visible at the Account Explorer at subaccount level.
+Once the multitenant application is deployed, it's time to create a subaccount in SAP BTP for the customer of this applicaiton.
+For each customer, you need a different subaccount that is part of the global account in SAP BTP that belongs to the SAP partner providing the multitenant application.

+These subaccounts are created and configured by an administrator in SAP BTP.
+They must be created in the same region where the application is deployed.
+For example,  if the multitenant application is deployed in the **us-east-1** region, the subaccounts must be created in the **us-east-1** region as well.
+The multitenant application is visible only in the region where it's deployed.

+Follow these steps to create a subaccount:

+1. Navigate to the global account, choose **Account Explorer**, and then choose **Create** > **Subaccount**.
+2. In the **Create Subaccount** wizard:
-2. Now a popup will come.
-Enter the name of the subaccount.
+    * Enter a name for the subaccount.
-3. Select the Region.
-Please Ensure the region is same as the region where the multitenant application is deployed.
+    * Select a region from the dropdown menu.
+Make sure the region is the same region where the multitenant application is deployed.
-4. Click on `Create`.
+6. Choose **Create**.

 ![Subaccount Creation](./images/createsubaccount.png)